Yxwww/yuxi-site/posts/darkmode.md

 const [theme, setTheme] = useLocalStorage<ThemePreference>('theme', 'none');
 ```

+## Fixing issues

+Although, adding darkmode button is faily staright forward.
+Devil's always in the detail.
+There are two technical challanges stood out to me when adding darkmode:

+- Hydration issue: server side rendering does not have access to local storage causes hydration mismatch
+- Theme preference render happens later than expected which causes an uncomfortable flash.

-## Fix hydration issue
+## The hydration issue

 ### The problem: hydration content mismatch due to state difference

 Very standard hydration issue when the source of state is not stored on server.
-This happens to the theme button due to the icon rendering state is dependent on the theme state.
+This happens to the theme button due to the icon rendering state is dependent on the theme state:

 - theme state is stored on the client `localStorage`
 - server doesn't have access to the theme state